- Custom Study

 If you have multiple steps, Anki will only consider the first answer when deciding the next delay, and like relearning in normal decks, "Good" and "Easy" differ only in the step change and not the resulting delay.

-By default, Anki will return cards to their home decks with altered scheduling based on your performance in the filtered deck.
-In the old scheduler, if you disable the reschedule cards based on my answers option, Anki will return the cards in the same state they were in when they were moved into the filtered deck.
-This is useful for quickly flipping through material.
+By default, Anki will return cards to their home decks with altered scheduling, based on your performance in the filtered deck.
+There is a reschedule cards based on my answers option available which alters this behaviour.

 Filtered decks can be useful for catching up when you've fallen behind in your reviews.
 One Anki user describes the way they use the filtered decks to catch up as follows: